Sylvain59650/datetime-object/docs/DateTime-Locale.md

     DateTime.locale(String[]);
     DateTime.locale(String, Object);

-    DateTime.lang(String);
-    DateTime.lang(String[]);
-    DateTime.lang(String, Object);

 </div>

-By default, DateTime.js comes with English (United States) locale strings.
+By default, datetime-object comes with English (United States) locale strings.
 If you need other locales, you can load them into DateTime.js for later use.

 To load a locale, pass the key and the string values to `DateTime.locale`.